jash777/Trading-Python/README.md

 # Trading-Python
-# A Python Script to find Supprot and Resistance in any crypto token
+# A Python Script to find Supporot and resistance in any crypto token